ysangkok/python-bitcoinlib/README.md

 # python-bitcoindata

 This Python3 library provides an easy interface to the bitcoin data structures.
-This is a fork of https://github.com/petertodd/python-bitcoinlib which is focused only on providing the tools to build and manipulate data structures related to bitcoin transactions and addresses.
+This is based on https://github.com/petertodd/python-bitcoinlib, but is focused only on providing the tools to build and manipulate data structures related to bitcoin transactions and addresses.

 Network-related code that deals with sending and receiving data from and to